Liyubov/mobility_analysis_openhumans/README.md

 https://bluehub.jrc.ec.europa.eu/migration/app/index.html?state=5cc845a97758cd17cdecd1fb

 We also are using great open data from openflights https://github.com/jpatokal/openflights/tree/master/data

+# mobility analysis of individual trajectories

+We make analysis of mobility patterns of humans from various data sources and try to fit it to models

 ### notebook Analysis of human mobility trajectories.ipynb
 b. human mobility data from Openhumans open data from www.openhumans.org